Belmont County Sheriff’s Sale of Real Estate And Tax Certification Sale of Real Estate

 ***The Sheriff’s Office can not provide legal advice about the properties as we are not attorneys.
 And again we do not research the homes as to the responsibility of back taxes, liens, past due utility bills, etc. You will need to contact an Attorney for those questions and/or legal advice.***

 For Tax Certification Sales – A minimum bid amount is provided.
 It will be open bid process starting with minimum bid.
+The minimum bid amount stands for both the first and second sale dates for these properties.

 For Foreclosure Sales – It is an open bid process with the starting bid beginning at 2/3 of the appraised value.